SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 ```

 ## Enable Selenium Grid Autoscaling
-Selenium Grid has the ability to autoscale browser nodes up/down based on the requests pending in session queue.
-You can enable it setting 'autoscalingEnabled' to `true`.
-You need to install KEDA by following the [instructions](https://keda.sh/docs/2.8/deploy/#helm) in order for autoscaling to work.
+Selenium Grid has the ability to autoscale browser nodes up/down based on the pending requests in the
+session queue.
+The `hpa.url` value is configured to work for Grid when installed in the `default` namespace.
+If you are installing
+the Grid in some other namespace make sure to update the value of `hpa.url` accordingly.
+[instructions](https://keda.sh/docs/2.8/deploy/#helm) in order for autoscaling to work.

 The hpa.url value is configured to work for grid installed in `default` namespace.
 If you are installing the grid in some other namespace make sure to update the value of hpa.url accordingly.

+The `terminationGracePeriodSeconds` is set to 30 seconds by default.
+When scaling down, pods are choosen randomly by HPA.
+If the chosen pod is currently executing a test rather than being idle, then there is 30 seconds before the test is expected to complete.
+If your test is still executing after 30 seconds, it would result in failure as the pod will be killed.
+If you want to give more time for your tests to complete, you may set `terminationGracePeriodSeconds` to value upto 3600 seconds.
 ## Updating Selenium-Grid release

 Once you have a new chart version, you can update your selenium-grid running: